crazyhg/Disqus_Recent_Comments/readme.txt

 4. If you're having trouble configuring the settings, please see http://deusmachine.com/disqus-instructions.php

 == Frequently Asked Questions ==

-= Hey what happened to the caching and custom layouts in this release? =

-Sorry, it was a really busy November and I wanted to push out a release that had bug fixes and a new layout at least.
-I will get those added asap.
-I'm also going to try and get that shortcode added as well.

 = Why did the comments stop appearing? =